EstimatedEst. Read Time: 13 minutes

 In order to achieve the goal of development in the lat muscles, it’s time to understand their anatomy and function.

 By knowing how the lat muscles function, you’ll be able to perform the variation that works with that function, not against it.
-And this will help you achieve muscle strength, muscle thickness, or muscle growth, depending on your fitness goal.
+And this will help you achieve major muscle strength, muscle thickness, or balanced muscle growth, depending on your fitness goal.

 LATISSIMUS DORSI (THE LATS)